Weighted (Co)homology and Weighted Laplacian: Future Directions

 \section{Future Directions}

 In Example \ref{eg:pentagon}, sometimes it may not be easy to find the bond angles, as a node can be shared by more than two edges.
 In this case, other node or edge information such as degree, centrality, cluster coefficient, discrete Ricci curvatures could be studied further as these are geometric properties that are well-defined on graphs.

+We remark that a drawback of the bond angle application, in the case where the weight function $\phi$ takes values in $\mathbb{Z}$, is that the angles have to be integers.
+In practice, this could be remedied by rounding off the angles to the nearest integer, or alternatively multiplying all angles by a sufficiently large power of 10.

 In the second application (Subsection \ref{subsec:network}), it will be interesting to find a suitable weight function that is able to discriminate the type of feedforward loops using purely homology information.
 Finally, persistent homology has proven to be a very important tool in analyzing the shape of data, it will be useful to extend the current work to persistent homology.